Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Motivations

-In OSD, the decoding path is defined as the ordered set of TEPs, with length $l_t$ equal to the number of TEPs included.
-For a fixed $l_t$, different decoding paths can yield markedly different FER and complexity performance.
+In OSD, the decoding path is defined as the ordered set of TEPs of length $l_t$.
+Different decoding paths may yield marked variations in FER and complexity even for the same $l_t$.

-In \uc{ALMLT}, the decoding path is derived from ordered statistics of all codeword bits under the assumptions of long block lengths and AWGN at a given SNR.
-In practice, however, the GE operation in OSD introduces column swapping, and finite block length effects cause deviations between empirical means and \uc{ALMLT} estimates.
-Moreover, in the hybrid NMS-OSD setting, OSD is applied only to NMS decoding failures, so the AWGN assumption underlying \uc{ALMLT} does not strictly hold.
+In the original \uc{ALMLT}~\cite{kabat2007new}, the decoding path is derived from ordered statistics of all codeword bits under the assumptions of long block lengths and AWGN at a given SNR.
+In practice, however, the Gaussian elimination step in OSD introduces column swapping, and finite block length effects cause deviations between empirical means and \uc{ALMLT} estimates.
+Moreover, in the hybrid NMS-OSD architecture, OSD processes only NMS decoding failures, so the AWGN assumption no longer holds strictly.

+We define the mean delta as the \uc{ALMLT} calculation subtracted from the empirical mean.
+The curves \textit{sorted\_empirical} and \textit{swapped\_empirical} represent the empirical statistics of the original received sequences, depending on whether the effect of Gaussian elimination-induced column swapping is taken into account.
+The curves \textit{retested\_sorted} and \textit{retested\_swapped} further restrict to NMS-failure cases.
+Ideally, mean deltas should approach zero, indicating close agreement with the \uc{ALMLT} calculation.